Fast Few-Shot Classification by Few-Iteration Meta-Learning: Experiments

 \subsection{Few-shot Classification Benchmarks}

 \textbf{ImageNet Derivatives:} The miniImageNet ~\cite{ravi2016optimization} and the tieredImageNet~\cite{ren2018tieredimagenet} few-shot classification benchmarks are derived from ILSVRC-2012~\cite{russakovsky2015imagenet}.
-While miniImageNet consists of 100 randomly sampled classes from ILSVRC-2012, tieredImageNet is a larger subset of ILSVRC-2012, which consists of a class hierarchy and comprises of images from 34 superclasses of ILSVRC-2012.
 The image size in both the benchmarks is 84$\times$84.
-The train, validation, and test splits for the miniImageNet dataset comprise of samples from 64, 16, and 20 classes, respectively.
 Conversely, to minimize semantic similarity between the splits, tieredImageNet splits data based on the superclasses.
-The train, validation, and test splits for the consists of images from 20, 6, and 8 superclasses, respectively.

 \textbf{CIFAR-100 Derivatives:} Both, the CIFAR-FS~\cite{luca} and the FC100~\cite{oreshkin2018tadam} benchmarks encompass the full CIFAR-100 dataset~\cite{krizhevsky2009cifar}.
-The difference lies only in the split scheme for both the datasets.
 While the CIFAR-100 dataset is split based on the subclasses to derive the CIFAR-FS dataset; FC100, similar to tieredImageNet, splits CIFAR-100 based on superclasses to minimize semantic similarity.
-For CIFAR-FS, the classes are randomly split into 64, 16, and 20 for training, validation, and testing, respectively.
-Whereas, for FC100, the train, validation, and test splits contain data from 12, 4, and 4 CIFAR-100 superclasses, respectively.
 The image size is 32$\times$32 in both the datasets.